ifm/ifm3d/README.md

 ## Supported languages

-ifm3d is a c++ based library, with a Python wrapper mirroring the available features.
+ifm3d is a C++ based library, with a Python wrapper mirroring the available features.
 We support the following versions of these two languages:

 | Name      | Versions              |
 | --------- | --------------------- |